Looking for things to do in Helen? We’re here to help!

 Another option for a day-trip to Helen is the North Georgia Wine Country Tour.
 A great way to get out of the city, Helen is in fact just 90 minutes from Atlanta.
 The tour departs with a personal guide for the trip on an air-conditioned bus to Georgia’s Wine Country.

-When there, travelers can have 13 different tastings at 3 local wineries, with a stop in Helen afterwards.
+When there, travelers can have 13 different tastings at 3 local wineries, with a stop in Helen afterward.
 The trip to Helen includes local shopping along with a guided tour for visitors to experience a taste of Germany.

 Enjoy highlights from the rolling hills, to the wineries, and the mountain town of Helen all in under a day.